 In terms of dairy, I have used homemade lactose free paneer and lactose free full cream to keep this lactose friendly.

-The FODMAP friendly curry sauce base
+The low FODMAP curry sauce base

 This sauce base is made up of spring onion greens, leek greens, ginger, capsicum and carrot.
 These vegetables are cooked down with a few spices before tinned tomatoes are added and the whole thing gets blended.
 I chose to use tinned tomatoes because they are easy and their FODMAP content stayed the same in the recent Monash tomato update debacle.
 They are inexpensive to buy year round and most houses have a tin lurking somewhere.